 Existing measurements of the nucleon axial-vector form factor from (anti)neutrino elastic scattering are scarce.
 Most determinations were obtained by bubble chamber experiments on a deuterium target~\cite{Mann:1973pr,Barish:1977qk,Miller:1982qi,Baker:1981su,Kitagaki:1983px} and suffer from the limited statistics and a somewhat inconsistent treatment of systematic uncertainties.
-Such measurements show some tension with several lattice-QCD determinations of the nucleon axial-vector form factor~\cite{Meyer:2022mix}.
-We note that the bound nucleons are modified by the nuclear environment in the deuteron, with an increase of about 2\% in the nucleon core radius~\cite{Kulagin:2004ie,Kulagin:2007ju,Kulagin:2014vsa,Alekhin:2022tip,Alekhin:2022uwc}, which may contribute to the observed discrepancy.
+Tensions have been observed between deuterium measurements and several lattice-QCD determinations of the nucleon axial-vector form factor~\cite{Meyer:2022mix}.
+We note that both experimental measurements and nuclear models indicate that bound nucleons are modified by the nuclear environment in the deuteron~\cite{Griffioen:2015hxa,Singh:1971md,Shen:2012xz,Kulagin:2007ju,Kulagin:2014vsa,Alekhin:2022tip,Alekhin:2022uwc,Accardi:2016qay} and such modifications play an important role in the form factor extraction from the deuterium data~\cite{Meyer:2016oeg}.
 A recent measurement was obtained from antineutrino scattering on the hydrogen atoms within a plastic scintillator (CH) target~\cite{MINERvA:2023avz}, with a statistics significantly higher than the bubble chamber data.
-The total uncertainty of the measurement is too large to resolve the tension between deuterium and lattice QCD fits~\cite{Tomalak:2023pdi}.
+The total uncertainty of this measurement is too large to resolve the observed differences between deuterium and lattice-QCD fits~\cite{Tomalak:2023pdi}.